-As such, this paper embraces a socio-technical perspective to the effect of social media on well-being and a person’s relationship network quality (Ellison et al., 2022).
-It values contextual need of the online engagement when considering the current intent of the agent/user, evaluating if this falls within the area of social engagement, social capital or social support.
-By doing so, we are able to capture the lost nuances of why a person engages in online versus offline communication, while also maintaining the overall count of how he/she does it, and what they gain or lose from doing so.
+As such, this paper embraces a behavioral approach to the social and technical effect of social media on well-being, as well as and its relationship network quality (Ellison et al., 2022).
+It values the contextual need for online engagement when considering the current intent of the agent/user, evaluating if this falls within the area of social engagement, social capital or social support.
+By doing so, the paper is able to capture the lost nuances of why a person engages in online versus offline communication, while also maintaining the overall count of how they do it, and what they gain or lose from doing so.

 References